 If you’re unsure whether you’re feeling hydration or underdevelopment, start with Sticky Dough Feel for a stage-by-stage breakdown.

 Sometimes sticky dough has nothing to do with too much water.
-It simply hasn’t developed enough internal structure yet.
+It is simply too early.

 If you’re unsure how long development should take, see How Long to Knead Dough in a Stand Mixer.

-Above roughly 72–75% water compared to flour, dough behaves differently.
-It stays softer and slightly adhesive, even when properly developed.
+Above roughly 72 to 75% hydration, dough often stays softer and slightly adhesive even when developed properly.
+That is normal.

 If you want to understand what different hydration percentages actually produce, use this Dough Hydration guide as your reference.